AndersDeath/diary2/000-current.md

 # 08 Juli - Montag - Berlin - 655 Tag der Einwanderung - Warm Clear sky

 This monday is really important.
 I finally slpit my Holy Theory project to two parts.
 The first one is a piece of software for building books and another one is about wiritng a book itself.
 I thought about it for a really long time.
 The biggest consern that I had was impossibility of publishubg software and text under the same licence.
 In fact If I want to protect what I do I must split them and select proper licences for them.
+I decided to use gpl2 for soft and some other for text.